lncRNAAddict/ChromNetworkMotif/README.md

 `ChromNetMotif` has been tested with Python 3.8.12 version.
 It should work with Python >= 3.0 version.
 We recommend installing the anaconda python distributon.
 Download anaconda python distribution from https://www.anaconda.com/products/distribution and install following the instructions provided.

-PySmooth depends on the following python libraries.
+`ChromNetMotif` depends on the following python libraries.
 These libraries are already included in the anaconda distribution.
 Therefore, you do not need to install them.

 - `numpy`
 - `Pandas`
 - `matplotlib`

+`ChromNetMotif` also requires the following python packages are installed.
+- `Joblib`: For parallel processing.
+Installation instructions can be found here https://joblib.readthedocs.io/en/latest/
+- `networkx`: For using network algorithms.
+Installation instructions can be found here https://networkx.org/

 `ChromNetMotif` requires that the following external tool  is already installed.